mymni/teeth-xray-detect/README.md

 The combination of U-Net and image processing methods contributes to a robust and interpretable tooth detection system.

-You can run the 2 .ipynb files automatically (Google Colab environment was used to run them).
+You can run the 2 .ipynb files automatically (Google Colab environment was used to run them - with T4 GPU).